-This program offers an amazing opportunity for medical students who are 18 years and over to work alongside qualified medical professionals and gain first-hand insight into the Cambodian healthcare system.
-It is open to those currently studying medicine and preferably in their 2nd year or higher.
-Ideally, volunteers on this project will have at least a basic knowledge of the local language in order to communicate effectively with patients and staff, though this is not a pre-requisite.
-Naturally, all applicants must also have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
+This program offers an amazing opportunity for medical students to work alongside qualified medical professionals and gain first-hand insight into the Cambodian healthcare system.
+It is open to those currently studying medicine and in their 2nd year or higher.
+Naturally, all applicants must have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation: